-installed SUMMIT-SHM equipment in one closed tailings deposit and are planning, when possible, to install another one in an active dam;
+installed SUMMIT-SHM equipment in one closed tailings deposit;

-delivered a successful training course in Peru about Earth Observation techniques and provided further capacity building to stakeholders in dedicated workshops;

-have presented DAMSAT at a number of conferences and events:
+- Installation of SUMMIT-SHM equipment at Colquirrumi - delivered several successful training courses in Peru and on-line about Earth Observation techniques and provided further capacity building to stakeholders about the DAMSAT tool in dedicated workshops; - have presented DAMSAT in a number of conferences and events;

-- published reports and papers, including marketing material and a dedicated website about DAMSAT with all the information: - successfully engaged with several stakeholders in Peru and a have pre-agreement of the handover of the tool to CONIDA (the Peruvian Space Agency) to allow access to Peruvian government institutions once the project ends.
+- published reports and papers in international journals; - developed marketing material and a dedicated website about DAMSAT with all the information generated by the project; - successfully engaged with several stakeholders in Peru.

 The project conducted a formal evaluation baseline to understand the starting conditions in country before any intervention by the project.
-A midline process assessment has recently been conducted to explore whether the project activities have taken place as expected, capturing risks and opportunities that may affect the achievement of outputs, outcomes and impacts.
-To collect this information key informant interviews and focal group discussions were conducted in Peru with various government and commercial stakeholders, and interviews were held with consortium members in the UK to discuss the functioning of the consortium.
-The project will also carry out an endline impact evaluation to measure the results of the project intervention since the baseline evaluation.
-The midline evaluation stated that the project is on track to meet the main impacts the DAMSAT project is trying to achieve, which are:
+A midline process assessment was conducted to explore whether the project activities have taken place as expected, capturing risks and opportunities that may affect the achievement of outputs, outcomes and impacts.
+A final evaluation was conducted in early 2021 to describe the endline situation of the DAMSAT project after 3 years of implementation and providing an analysis of the contribution made to the intended outcomes and impacts.

+To collect this information key informant interviews and focal group discussions were conducted with various government and commercial stakeholders, and also with consortium members in the UK to discuss the functioning of the consortium.
+The endline evaluation stated that the project achieved all of its key Performance Indicators, which were: